astralfrontier/peppermile.org/src/grand-adventure.md

 in that you can use them to enhance your chances of success.
 {.directors-cut}

-**Pools can have optional rules**.
+Pools can have optional rules.
-For example, the Resolve Pool will Recharge whenever you reach a new Discovery, while the Stealth Pool might Recharge only when you are sneaking around.
+For example, the "Mana" Pool might declare that you can recharge it when you encounter a wellspring of magical power.

-**Pools with the same name are the same Pool**.
-If your Wizard has an "MP" Pool for magical power, and you also become a Cleric that also has an "MP" Pool, you have one MP Pool, not two.

 ## Words